Fastcode/NUClear/doc/components.rst

 *****
 A task is the current execution of a defined reaction within the system.

-For debugging purposes, all tasks will provide:
+For debugging purposes, all tasks will track the following information:

   identifier
   reactionId